iancedev/mcstats/README.md

 ### Latency Not Showing

-- Check that `/api/ping` endpoint is accessible
+- Check that `/api/mc-ping` endpoint is accessible
-- Verify network connectivity to server
+- Verify the Minecraft server hostname resolves to an external IP (not localhost)
+- Ensure the Minecraft server is accessible from the Node.js server via external network route
 - Check browser console for errors
+- If latency shows as "-", the external ping may have failed (check server logs)

 ## Dependencies